siriusdely/siriusdely.github.com/about.md

   6. Docker & NGINX
   7. Postgres, MySQL, MongoDB, Redis

-I, my wife, and our little baby girl is living in a small home at Bandung, West Java.
-We also have two dogs, an old curly white-grey shih-tzu and an tall active ginger pomeranian; both are adopted from a rescuer.
+I, my wife, and our little baby girl are living in a small home at Bandung, West Java.
+We also have two dogs, an old curly white-grey shih-tzu and a tall active ginger pomeranian; both are adopted from a rescuer.

 Ping me at twitter [@siriusdely](https://twitter.com/siriusdely) or [linkedin.com/in/siriusdely](https://www.linkedin.com/in/siriusdely).

 Thank you for visiting this page.

 Regards,
 Sirius